brwarner/gitjournal-meta/README.md

 The names of these fields and the file extensions they'll be added to can be configured in settings.

+## Commands

+* `Add Creation Date` will add the creation date from either git or the filesystem to the currently open file
+* `Add GitJournal Dates from Git to All` will request creation and modified date information from git for the entire workspace and add these dates to any files missing them. **Warning: This will open all the files for edit in your workspace.**

 ## Extension Settings

 * `gitjournal.metadata.enable` is the extension enabled (best to set this on a workspace-by-workspace basis)